prociow/sensorberg-dev.github.io/_posts/2016-12-21-Huawei_delayed_notification_issue.md

 alarmManager.setExact(AlarmManager.RTC_WAKEUP,  System.currentTimeMillis() + 3 * 1000 , pendingIntent);
 {% endhighlight %}

-If you are experience similar issues feel free to discuss in the comments.
+If you experience similar issues feel free to discuss in the comments.